 If food or eating starts to create strong feelings of stress, anxiety, or guilt, or you become concerned and preoccupied with how your eating choices may affect your health or weight, consider making a free and confidential appointment with the Health Services Dietitian (Nutritionist) to discuss your concerns.
 If needed, you can find out more information about eating concerns by visiting the link on our website.

-Gina Guiducci, MS, RD, LDN is the administrative dietitian for Brown Dining Services.
-Gina works with students who have special dietary needs.
-She serves as a resource for questions pertaining to recipe ingredients, nutrient content of foods, and general nutrition information.
-You can contact her by email at email@example.com.
+The administrative dietitian for Brown Dining Services works with students who have special dietary needs and serves as a resource for questions pertaining to recipe ingredients, nutrient content of foods, and general nutrition information.
+You can contact the dietitian by email at email@example.com.

-Annie Buffington, RD is the Health Services dietitian and is available by individual appointment or phone consultation to discuss the many types of eating concerns you may have regarding yourself, a friend, roommate or teammate.
-Health Education also offers workshops, pamphlets, and reading materials covering these and related issues.
-There are no fees for Health Education services.
-You can contact the Health Education office at 401.863-2794.
+The Health Services dietitian in the Health Promotion office is available for individual appointment or phone consultation to discuss the many types of eating concerns you may have regarding yourself, a friend, roommate or teammate.
+Health Promotion also offers workshops, pamphlets, and reading materials covering these and related issues.
+There are no fees for Health Promotion services.
+You can contact the Health Promotion office at 401.863-2794.